diegodsgarcia/izimap/README.md

 </div>
 ```
 The first params of constructor is the element ID.
-You can initialize with the coordenate if you want.
+You can initialize with the coordinate if you want.
 ```js
 var map = new IziMap('map', lat, lng);